 But don’t kid yourself.
-An online store needs the right furnishings and equipment to do a good retail business.
+An on-line store needs the right furnishings and equipment for a good retail business.

 If you’re marketing more than just a few different items, plan on “shopping cart” software, which allows your customer to put items in an imaginary “shopping cart” and see totals, tax, and shipping when they’re ready to “check out.”
 True, this adds perhaps $1,400 or more to the cost of the Web site.
 But do physical storeowners really expect to conduct business without carts, counters, and cash registers?
 Neither can you.

 Your company’s purpose, however, may be business-to-business sales.
 You probably don’t need an on-line sales mechanism so much as a complete, up-to-date catalog.
-You can include literally thousands of products, prices, descriptions, and photos, at a cost far below that of printing and distributing printed copies.
-Your catalog can prompt ordering via phone or fax, or could or even on-line ordering if your product is right.
-With a desktop database program and the right Web software, you can keep your on-line catalog from ever going out of date without much expense at all.
+You can include thousands of products, prices, descriptions, and photos, at a cost far below that of printing and distributing printed copies.
+Your catalog can prompt ordering via phone or fax, or even on-line ordering if your product is right.
+With a desktop database program and the right Web software, you can keep your on-line catalog from going out of date without much expense.
 Again, the precise purpose of your business will dictate the sort of Web site you design.

 What if you offered spec sheets and repair manuals for each of your products on the Web?
-Wouldn’t thatbe a great selling point to put you ahead of your competitors?
-You probably have the information in computer form already, which is the bulk of the work involved.
+Wouldn’t that be a great selling point to put you ahead of your competitors?
+You probably already have the information in computer form, which is the bulk of the work involved.

 But be sure about your objective — customer support — and keep your focus on it.

 These days, sales by education is proving effective.
-As you supply customers with more information, you get orders for upgrades and new products.
+You get orders for upgrades and new products as you supply customers with more information.
 You can provide up-to-date industry and product information on your Web site in the form of an on-line newsletter, which gives people a reason to come back month-by-month.
 This may be the Web version of a print newsletter you already send to your clients.
 You may find, however, that the Web audience that reads the newsletter grows much larger than your physical mailing list.
 And you pay no postage for those readers!